spex-xray/spex-help/source/reference/commands/vbin.rst

 rebinning low count data, which have no strong or sharp features or lines in it.

-**Warning:** *For high resolution spectra with sharp and strong lines, this binning can lead to very wrong results.
+..
+Warning:: For high resolution spectra with sharp and strong lines, this binning can lead to very wrong results.
 In this case either the emission lines or the continuum (in case of absorption lines) have a much higher signal to noise ratio than the other component.
-As a result this function will try to bin the line and continuum together, resulting in a smoothing out of the lines.*
+As a result this function will try to bin the line and continuum together, resulting in a smoothing out of the lines.

-**Warning:** *It is not always guaranteed that the minimum signal-to-noise ratio is obtained in all channels.
+..
+Warning:: It is not always guaranteed that the minimum signal-to-noise ratio is obtained in all channels.
 This is an effect of the applied algorithm.
 Channels with the highest S/N ratio and neighboring bins are merged until sufficient S/N ratio is obtained.
 This process is continued for the remaining number of bins.
 At the end of the process a few bins with a low S/N ratio will remain.
-These are merged with their neighbors, resulting in a possibly lower S/N ratio for that bin.*
+These are merged with their neighbors, resulting in a possibly lower S/N ratio for that bin.

 Syntax
 ~~~~~~